 - Nigeria’s Nollywood stars are involved;

 - The CerviBreast App became freely available on the Android Play Store from early September 2019.
-The Google Store will have it in the next few months;
+The Apple Store will have it in the next few months;

 - The App is freely available to tens of millions of people across Nigeria and the world over;